-4.5.3 Panel C: Impact of expected credit loss provisions
+4.4.3 Panel C: Impact of expected credit loss provisions

-Panels C1, C2 and C3 of the "DefCap-Provisioning" worksheet collects additional data on estimation about changes in accounting provisions caused by the move from a current applicable accounting framework (eg IAS 39) to an ECL accounting framework (eg IFRS 9 and US CECL).
-The objective of these panels is to understand the impact of the change in the amount of provisions due to IFRS 9, US CECL and other ECL frameworks.
+Panels C1, C2 and C3 of the "DefCap-Provisioning" worksheet collects additional data on estimation about the amounts of accounting provisions under IFRS9 (which came into effect from 1 January 2018) or changes in accounting provisions caused by the move from a current applicable accounting framework (eg IAS 39) to an ECL accounting framework (eg IFRS 9 and US CECL).
+The objective of these panels is to understand the amount of provisions under IFRS 9, US CECL and other ECL frameworks.